miwee/exfun/README.md

-** Collection of small utility functions and macros for Elixir language **

 # Exfun and Exmac

 Exfun is a collection of small utility functions and Exmac is a collection of small utility macros for Elixir language, [check out Elixir's website](http://elixir-lang.org/).